marzieh-zamani/proj1_Image_Filtering_and_Hybrid_Images/README.md

 - Student code: Image processing functions are defined.

+# Setup by Dr. Kin-Choong Yow
+- Install <a href="https://conda.io/miniconda.html">Miniconda</a>.
+It doesn't matter whether you use 2.7 or 3.6 because we will create our own environment anyways.
+- Create a conda environment, using the appropriate command.
+On Windows, open the installed "Conda prompt" to run this command.
+On MacOS and Linux, you can just use a terminal window to run the command.
+Modify the command based on your OS ('linux', 'mac', or 'win'): `conda env create -f environment_<OS>.yml`
+- This should create an environment named `ense885ay`.
+Activate it using the following Windows command: `activate ense885ay` or the following MacOS / Linux command: `source activate ense885ay`.
+- Run the notebook using: `jupyter notebook ./code_dir/proj1.ipynb`
+- Generate the submission once you're finished using `python zip_submission.py`

 # Credits and References
 This project has been developed based on the project template and high-level code provided by Dr. Kin-Choong Yow, my instructor for the course “ENSE 885AY: Application of Deep Learning in Computer Vision”.